dykesb/dykesb-src/content/courses/sta518/index.md

 ## The work of this course

-This course will be as much about breaking stuff as it is about building stuff.
+This course is about using R to do stuff.
+Some of you have little to no programming experience, while others are very proficient coders.
+I will provide you with a recommended path based on the course objectives, but I am happy to work with you so that we can design this course to better suite your personal learning goals.

+We will make a lot of mistakes through out the semester.
+Mistakes provide us with an opportunity to reflect on our current understanding, make adjustments, and update our knowledge.
+Make your mistakes *loudly*.
+That is, seek help or clarification during our class meetings and in our online communication platform.

 ### Participation

-This is a collaborative course and will be a cooperative learning experience, a true intellectual community.
+My hope is that this will be a collaborative and cooperative learning experience -- a learning community.
-For us to work together as a community, we all must find ways to be present in the various places that our course lives (e.g., in person, online communication, the rest of the web).
+For us to work together as a community, we all must find ways to be present in the various places that our course lives (e.g., during our class meetings or in our online communication).
-If you cannot finish your work for any reason, chat with me in advance.
+If you cannot finish your work for any reason, you get stuck, or you do not know where to begin, chat with me (in advance).
-Note that on the first day of class, we will decide on a method for managing and participating in backchannel conversations (conversations that do not occur face-to-face).

 ### Activities

 The Weekly Content area in our Blackboard course site will walk you through the various activities of the week.
-These will include readings, videos, suggested practice exercises, workshops, and self-reflections.
+These will include readings, videos, suggested practice activities, and self-reflections.

 ### Major Project

 Throughout the semester, you will work on a single statistical computing project (on your own or in a group).
 We will determine the parameters of this project together early in the semester.

+### Portfolio

+A portfolio is a collection of work that provides information about the person doing the work.
+Artists and architects have portfolios that show the range and scope of what they do.
+By looking at their portfolios, you get a sense of who this person is, how they have grown as a professional, what they have produced, and what they are capable of producing.

+This is the intention behind your STA 418/518 Portfolio: you will give a curated collection of your work along with responses to some prompts that tell the story of your growth from the first day of class all the way to the end.
+Your goal is to argue, convincingly with concrete evidence, how you have met the criteria for the course objectives and class engagement.
+Your portfolio will have three due dates:

+- **Thursday, June 24 at 11:59 pm**: This is a midterm check-in point.
+While we will not have covered all of the content of the course yet, you will have plenty to reflect on in your Portfolio.
+The week of June 27, I will check-in individually with each student to discuss your submission.
+- **Thursday, July 21 at 11:59 pm**: Think of this as an opportunity for feedback before your final Portfolio submission.
+The week of July 25, I will check-in individually with each student that made a submission.
+- **Wednesday, August 10 at 11:59 pm**

 ### Course Grading

-While you will be receiving a grade at the end of the semester, I will not be putting grades on individual assignments, but rather questions and comments that truly engage with your work rather than simply evaluate it.
+While you will be receiving a grade at the end of the semester, I will not be putting grades on individual assignments.
+Rather, I will ask questions and provide comments to engage with your work rather than simply evaluate it.
-Throughout the semester, you will also be responding to your own work and each other’s work in a similar fashion.
+Throughout the semester, you will also be responding to your work and the work of your peers in a similar fashion.
 The intention here is to help you focus on working in a more organic way, as opposed to working as you think you are expected to.
 I hope that this process will give you (and me) a partial liberation from letter grades, but if it ends up causing more anxiety than it alleviates, feel free to see me at any point to confer about your performance in the course to date.
 If you are worried about your grade in the class, your best strategy should be to attend class, take part in discussions, do the readings, and complete all activities.

 ## Technology

 ### Blackboard

-All assignments, documents, and feedback will be posted on the [Blackboard](https://mybb.gvsu.edu/) course site.
+All assignments, documents, and feedback will be posted on the [Blackboard](https://lms.gvsu.edu/) course site.
 You will also use this for submitting assignments.

-The calendar in Blackboard will be used for all important time-sensitive information.
+The calendar in Blackboard will be used for all important time-sensitive information (e.g., Portfolio submissions).
 This calendar will be kept up to date to the best of my ability.
 If you notice any conflicts in times or dates, please let me know so that I can correct them.

 ### R/R Studio

-We will access R/RStudio through GVSU’s RStudio Server.
+We will access R/RStudio through GVSU’s RStudio Workbench.
-Directions for how to log in to this server will be provided in an early activity.
+A link to this tool is provided at the top of this syllabus as well as on Blackboard.
+You can access the RStudio Workbench by using your GVSU credentials.

 [R](https://cloud.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/) are freely available applications.
-You may choose to install these applications on your personal machine and I would encourage you to follow the guide by Jenny Bryan et al.: [Happy Git and GitHub for the useR](https://happygitwithr.com/).
+You may choose to install these applications on your personal machine.
+If you choose to do this (it is not required), I would encourage you to follow the guide by Jenny Bryan et al.: [Happy Git and GitHub for the useR](https://happygitwithr.com/).

 ### GitHub

-We will be using [GitHub](https://github.com/) extensively throughout this course for creating documents, completing assignments, discussions, and collaboration.
+We will be using [GitHub](https://github.com/) extensively throughout this course for creating documents, completing activities, and collaboration.
-GVSU’s RStudio Server will also provide us with access to [Git](https://git-scm.com/) (a way to communicate between RStudio and GitHub).
+GVSU’s RStudio Workbench will also provide us with access to [Git](https://git-scm.com/) (a way to communicate between RStudio and GitHub).

-You may choose to install Git on your personal machine and I would again point you to the Happy Git guide from Bryan et al.
+You may choose to install Git on your personal machine (not required) and I would again point you to the Happy Git guide from Bryan et al.

 ### Microsoft Teams

 Microsoft Teams is communication platform that allows us to share documents, seek feedback, ask questions, and provide support.
 There are web-based apps, computer apps, and phone apps to seamlessly use this tool across multiple platforms.
+A link to our Teams space is provided in Blackboard.

-We will spend time during the first week of the semester practicing how to use this tool.
+We will spend time during the first few weeks of the semester practicing how to use this tool.
 You already have an account for this tool through your GVSU credentials.

+By taking a course with me, you are now a part of my learning and scholarship lab that I am calling `data-comm` (i.e., the Data Community lab).
+When you join this space you should see two channels: **General** and **SS2022 STA 418-518 S01**.
+Anything you type in the General channel will be viewable by all `data-comm` members - those in our course and those not in our course.
+The SS2022 STA 418-518 S01 channel is a place for conversations specifically about our course.
+We can create additional channels as needed; this is our space.

 ## Getting Help